Having a shaker full of salt in almost every house on Earth today is a privilege that would have completely blown our ancestors minds.

 Keeping the right balance of salt isn’t easy.
-Our body is constantly losing it through bodily functions, and it must constantly be replaced.
+Our body is constantly losing it through bodily functions, and it must always be replaced.
 But it’s not easy to get, particularly if you live inland or far from a salt flat.

 Salt flats are usually the remnants of saltwater lakes, now evaporated.
 This is Salinas Grandes, Argentina.
 Image source: Kevin Jones

 Carnivores are usually fine as they just let the animals they eat deal with the problem.
 But herbivores and omnivores need to supplement their diets.
-This is why we need to give our rabbits, horses, and cattle salt licks to stay healthy, but not our cats and dogs.
+This is why we need to give our pet rabbits, horses, and cattle salt licks to stay healthy, but not our cats and dogs.